aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-conversion-and-export/using-watermarks-to-documents/_index.md

 ---
-title: Adding Watermarks to Documents in Aspose.Words for Java
+title: Using Watermarks to Documents in Aspose.Words for Java
-linktitle: Adding Watermarks to Documents
+linktitle: Using Watermarks to Documents
 second_title: Aspose.Words Java Document Processing API
 description: Learn how to add watermarks to documents in Aspose.Words for Java.
 Customize text and image watermarks for professional-looking documents.
 type: docs
 weight: 15
-url: /java/document-conversion-and-export/adding-watermarks-to-documents/
+url: /java/document-conversion-and-export/using-watermarks-to-documents/
 ---

 ## Introduction to Adding Watermarks to Documents in Aspose.Words for Java